devetek/flask-graphql-boilerplate/README.md

-# Omni
+# Butterfly

+## Phylosophy

+The Butterfly is an item purchasable at the Main Shop, under Weapons.
+However, it can only be completed with items from the Secret Shop.

+## In Our World

-What is Omni ?
-Omni is python framework backend for [Devetek Team](http://devetek.com).
+Butterfly is python framework for [Devetek Team](http://devetek.com).
 This is boilerplate including REST API, Graphql, gRPC.
 Generate modules, models, helpers and test using command line.

 Target: Easy, Lite, Secure and Reliable